New Jersey park closed as search for alligator continues

 “In the house, we were hearing the helicopter.
 So, we are like let’s go take a walk,” Patty Phillips said.

 Authorities estimate the alligator is about 3 to 4 feet long.
-The New Jersey Department of Environmental Protection Conservation Police is working to capture and relocate the alligator.
+The New Jersey Department of Environmental Protection Conservation Police is working to capture and relocate it.

 The brook is a favorite for ducks, who may not be too fond of their visitor.
 Longtime residents in the area wonder if someone dumped the gator there.